humaidq/huma.id/content/projects/iglu.md

 select architectures to build for.
 At the bottom there is a field to input the repository directory, and a big "Package" button.](plugin-packager.jpg)

-This is our internal plugin package program, which allows us to:
+This is our internal plugin package graphical program, which allows us to:

 - Generate/check manifests
 - Cross-compile to multiple platforms